Dartspacephysiker/e3doubt/README.rst

 e3doubt is a tool for calculating an order-of-magnitude (hopefully!) estimate of the uncertainties in the plasma parameters measured using the incoherent scatter radar technique with different beam configurations and radar system parameters.
 It is designed with EISCAT_3D in mind, but is readily adaptable to other radar configurations.

 We recommend using the python scripts in the `examples` folder to learn how to use e3doubt.
+(Some of these examples require the `lompe <https://github.com/klaundal/lompe>`_ Python package.)

 Prerequisites
 =======